scaledrecognition/s3fs-recipe/README.md

 # Amazon s3fs Recipe

-The purpose of this recipe is to create a s3fs driver for one of your amazon s3 buckets.
+The purpose of this recipe is to create an s3fs driver for multiple s3 buckets, that can be changed or managed individually per role and environment.

 ## Setup